hpacheco/ses/labs/Lab2.md

 The goal of this lab is to experiment with the automated testing tools described above.
 We will detect and fix the vulnerabilities found in example C programs from the [c/SARD-testsuite-100](../c/SARD-testsuite-100) testsuite.
 1. Study and try out the tools described above.
 2. Choose one vulnerable program from [c/SARD-testsuite-100](../c/SARD-testsuite-100) to analyse.
+To make it interesting, your chosen vulnerable program should only crash or lead to a security vulnerability for some inputs, but not for all inputs.
 It is not mandatory to choose examples from this dataset; you may also choose examples of vulnerable C programs from other resources such as, e.g., another [SARD dataset](https://samate.nist.gov/SARD/testsuite.php) or the [US-CERT dataset](https://www.cisa.gov/uscert/bsi/articles/tools/source-code-analysis/source-code-analysis-tools---example-programs).
 Alternatively, you may wish to try out a more realistic example from, e.g., Google's FuzzBench [benchmarks](https://github.com/google/fuzzbench/tree/master/benchmarks).
 4. Test your program with some of the above tools.
+You should try at least one fuzzing tool and one symbolic execution tool.
 5. **In your group's GitHub repository, write a small report to the markdown file `Lab2.md`.**
 6. The report shall discuss:
    * were you able to find the vulnerability? with which tools? why do you think that is the case?
    * how did you adapt the example code and/or the tool parameters?
+   * what have you experimentally learned about the tradeoffs between fuzzing and symbolic execution?